 The discount rate affects the interest cost component of net periodic pension cost and the calculation of the projected benefit obligation.
 The discount rate is based on rates at which the pension benefit obligation could be effectively settled on a present value basis.
 Discount rates are derived by identifying a theoretical settlement portfolio of long-term, high quality ("AA" rated) corporate bonds at FMCTI's determination date that is sufficient to provide for the projected pension benefit payments.
-A single discount rate is determined that results in a discounted value of the pension benefit payments and the pension's distinct liability characteristics.
+A single discount rate is determined that results in a discounted value of the pension benefit payments that equate to the market value of the selected bonds.
+The resulting discount rate is reflective of both the current interest rate environment and the pension's distinct liability characteristics.
 Significant changes in the discount rate, such as those caused by changes in the yield curve, the mix of bonds available in the market, the duration of selected bonds and the timing of expected benefit payments, may result in volatility in FMCTI's pension expense and pension liabilities.